Skip to Content

 What makes this small pink lake unique is not that there’s a road that cuts through the lake.
 It’s not because it is in a fairly remote part of the country.
 It’s the fact that the lake generally develops two different shades of pink throughout the year because of the road passing through it!

 Quairading Pink Lake is not always so wonderfully pink year-round.
-It’s best to visit this spot in summer when the summer heat causes the evaporating water to rise and the lake water level to drop.
+It’s best to visit this spot in summer when the summer heat causes the water to evaporate and the lake water level to drop.
 When the water is low enough, salt deposits will build up, and then once the water rises again, the lake will turn pink.

 9. Laguna Colorada